Lehman Brothers: In popular culture

 The events of the weekend leading up to Lehman's bankruptcy are dramatized in the 2009 BBC television film The Last Days of Lehman Brothers.

 In the 2010 animated film Despicable Me, the main character Gru visits the Bank of Evil, which funds all evil plots for villains around the world and has a sign reading "Formerly Lehman Brothers".

-The 2011 drama film Margin Call focuses on the events of a 24-hour period at a large investment bank based on amalgam of investment banks, drawing heavily from the culture of Lehman Brothers.
+The 2011 drama film Margin Call focuses on the events of a 24-hour period at a large investment bank based on an amalgam of investment banks, drawing heavily from the culture of Lehman Brothers.
 However, the events in the film are primarily a depiction of the actions of Goldman Sachs.

 The 2011 HBO film Too Big to Fail recounts the days before Lehman Brothers declared bankruptcy and the fallout afterward.